 Across Revelation 4 and 5, we are given a most unique picture of the throne of God and its surroundings.
 The imagery is exquisite in description and it’s all connected back to how the prophets of old had described it – particularly Ezekiel (see Ezekiel 1).
 However, the interesting thing to note in John’s vision in Revelation is that, in chapter 5, we are now told that there is a Lamb.
 The scenery has changed just a bit.
 Continue reading

 There are a lot of Advent blog posts floating around these days.
 Makes sense, knowing it’s the Advent season.
-I have joined in the festivities myself with a post on the hope of Advent.
+I have joined in myself with a post on the hope of Advent.
 But there is one blog post in particular that seems to have caught the attention of many.
 It’s Chad Bird’s When a Dragon Tried to Eat Jesus: The Nativity Story We Don’t Talk About.

 The post particularly considers the words of Revelation 12: Continue reading